Kitware/CMake/Help/manual/cmake-toolchains.7.rst

   set(CMAKE_FIND_ROOT_PATH_MODE_PACKAGE ONLY)

 The :variable:`CMAKE_SYSTEM_NAME` is the CMake-identifier of the target platform to build for.

+The :variable:`CMAKE_SYSTEM_PROCESSOR` is the CMake-identifier of the target architecture to build for.

 The :variable:`CMAKE_SYSROOT` is optional, and may be specified if a sysroot